 Dr. Horzempa continued his training in Tucson by completing his Fellowship in Integrative Medicine at The University of Arizona.
 This training took place under the direction of Dr. Andrew Weil.
 This fellowship has only been completed by just over 1000 physicians worldwide, most through distance learning.
 Dr. Horzempa is one of only a handful of physicians that has been able to complete it on site at the University of Arizona.
 Therefore, he has had the benefit of direct supervision of the Faculty at the Arizona Center for Integrative Medicine in Tucson.
 During this time he received additional training in nutrition, sleep physiology, herbal and botanical medicine, Traditional Chinese Medicine, Ayurvedic Medicine, Exercise Physiology and Movement, Osteopathic Manual Medicine and Stress Reduction Techniques.

 After completing fellowship, Dr. Horzempa became a small town family medicine doctor in rural Canada and continued to develop his knowledge and skills in Integrative Medicine.
 He then returned to Tucson and started his own private Integrative Medicine practice.

-Dr. Horzempa's clinical interests include: disease prevention, sleep physiology, enhancing longevity, nutrition, movement and exercise physiology, supplementation, herbal medicine, functional medicine, heart rate variability analysis, mind body medicine and hormonal optimization.
+Dr. Horzempa's clinical interests include a wide range of patient concerns.
+He deals with disease prevention, sleep physiology, enhancing longevity, nutrition, movement and exercise physiology.
+He also works in supplementation, herbal medicine, functional medicine, heart rate variability analysis, mind body medicine, and hormonal optimization.